mudendahandongwe/GRC/README.md

 -	*Resources (e.g., hardware, devices, data and software) are NOT prioritized based on their classification, criticality and business value.* There is no asset classification process based in sensitivity and criticality.
 -	*Cybersecurity roles and responsibilities for the entire workforce and third-party stakeholders (e.g., suppliers, customers, partners) are NOT established.*

 A vulnerability management policy needs to be implemented.
 Vulnerabilities need to be classified and prioritized.
-It is recommended an access agent is installed on all permanent and non-permanent network connected devices in order to authenticate the scan.
+It is recommended an access agent is installed on all permanent and non-permanent network-connected devices in order to authenticate the scan.
 Utilizing an access agent in conjunction with a vulnerability scanner will greatly improve the scope of the scans.
 Third-party risk management policy needs to be implemented and IT department needs third-party service provider involvement.
 Assets need to be labeled with a sensitivity or criticality classification determined by the Maximum Tolerable Outage matrix.
 See figure below for example.